kantord/LibreLingo/courses/basque-from-english/02-QuestionsGreetings/skills/02-questions-1.md

 # ​Questions 1
 ### Yes/No Questions:
 * The easiest way to make a question is to change the tone to a rising one.
-* Naroa zara zu?
-Are you Nora?
+* Miren zara zu?
+Are you Miren?

-* Alternatively, you can add "al" and ask "Noroa al zara zu?"
+* Alternatively, you can be a bit more polite/formal and add "al" and ask "Miren al zara zu?"

 ### Interrogative questions
 Interrogative questions (as opposed to yes/no questions) use question words, such as: